Koudela/eArc-router/README.md

 Once the controller has processed there is the data and the keys to choose from the templates a single one.
 All attached to the event.
 That smells for post processing!

-After implementing these thoughts we can change the chosen template by just changing the assignment of object class, representation parameter and template.
+After implementing we can change the chosen template by just changing the assignment of the object class, representation parameter and template.
 If we want to change the template engine, we just need to decorate one listener.
 We do not need to change the code of all controllers or need to comply to an engine interface that does not fit to our new use case.